tadas-subonis/dev-tasubo-com-blog/_posts/2013-08-19-transactional-scripts-aka-services-and.md

 {% endhighlight %}

 According to Fowler, using Transactional Scripts is justifiable for small projects.
-For larger ones you want to
+For larger ones you want to use
 Domain Driven Design.
-Why is that?

 The problem with Transactional Scripts is that while they are easy to start with, maintenance costs rumps up quite quickly when your project size increases.
-I would say this happens due to distributed logic among different parts of system - let's say you have special "corporate" order type which needs to be executed using different rules than for regular customer.
+I would say this happens due to distributed logic among different parts of system - let's say you have special "corporate" order type which needs to be executed using different rules than for the regular customer.
 You will end up writing all of that logic under separate Transactional Script that has to be incorporated into existing ones.
-This may not be so trivial task when you have around 100 or more.
+This may not be so trivial task when you have around 100 or more places to update.

 Additional flow might break existing scripts' functionality, new script may not be able to reuse same code for other scripts since it's hard to extract from current ones.
 DDD'ish approach would probably solve the same problem using plain polymorphism.

-Shorter version: it's a lot harder to apply [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design))principles while using Transactional Scripts.
+It's a lot harder to apply [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design))principles while using Transactional Scripts.
 Also, these scripts tend to have circular dependencies between each other for different modules.
 Business logic isn't encapsulated by business entities.